cleobnvntra/BeatSeeker/README.md

 ## What is Beatseeker?

 **BeatSeeker** is an innovative concert-focused ticketing platform designed to streamline the process of purchasing and promoting concert tickets.
 Unlike general ticketing systems like TicketMaster, BeatSeeker specializes in providing a user-friendly experience specifically tailored to concert enthusiasts.
-With easy integration for new venues and customizable seat selection, BeatSeeker is a one-stop solution for an enjoyable concert-going experience."
+With easy integration for new venues and customizable seat selection, BeatSeeker is a one-stop solution for an enjoyable concert-going experience.

 ## Product Vision Statement